wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 Open the wis2box web application and navigate to the synop2bufr page using the left navigation drawer.
 Select the date using the date picker and copy and paste the FM-12 SYNOP message into the text entry box.
 Assume today's date for demonstration purposes.
-Once the message has been copied, select the appropriate topic to publish the data on, enter the "processes/wis2box" token and make sure the "publish to WIS2" has been selected.
+Once the message has been copied, select the appropriate topic to publish the data on, enter the "processes/wis2box" token and click the "Publish on WIS2" toggle to ensure "Publish to WIS2" is selected.

 <center><img alt="Dialog showing synop2bufr page, including toggle button" src="../../assets/img/synop2bufr-toggle.png"></center>